beji02/C-course-by-BitDefender/README.md

 - processes, threads, synchronization, concurrency

 **Second project**'s task was to create a client-server system that will function as a messaging application (using WIN32 API).
-For this purpose I've developed two console-applications **MessageClient.exe** and **MessageServer.exe** that use **MessageCommunicationLib.lib** library provided by the BitDefender team in order to achieve the scope of the project.
+For this purpose I've developed two console-applications **MessageClient.exe** and **MessageServer.exe** that make use of the data structures I've implemented in the first project and also the **MessageCommunicationLib.lib** library provided by the BitDefender team in order to achieve the scope of the project.